skirmess/dragon-hider/DragonHider/readme.txt

 *** Changelog

+Version 6
+ * Updated TOC for WoW 4.0.1

 Version 5
  * Updated TOC for WoW 3.3.5
  * No longer registers the "PLAYER_LEAVING_WORLD" which was not used